 Should I Rebuild my Room to Fit a Certain "Golden" Ratio of Length, Width, & Height?
-(1 reply and 1 comment)
+(2 replies and 1 comment)

 This is a topic that still creeps in to most discussions on sound room design.
 It comes from the fact that the room dimensions determine the frequencies of sound that become modes (frequencies that generate standing waves).
 The legacy knowledge is that spreading out the modal frequencies theoretically balances the energy from octave to octave in the bass (or more precisely; 1/3 octave to 1/3 octave).
 If you are a dyed-in-the-wool Audiophile and refuse to use a subwoofer or equalization, there is merit in the argument.
 However, the placement of your full-range speakers will disrupt the even spread of the modal energy rendering the even distribution of modes moot.
 That means you'll probably cancel out some of the modes anyway by pulling the speakers away from the wall.
 The bottom line is that the bass will be distorted no matter what you do; that's the nature of small-room acoustics.